Today's Mortgage Rates in Oregon (October 2024)

 • Monday to Friday, 9 am to 5 pm ETCustomer Service Hours

-Borrowers in Oregon checking out mortgage rates can look to Lower, an online lender that provides a variety of loan options.
-You can choose from conventional loans, which are typical for most buyers, and jumbo loans are available for those needing larger loan amounts.
-Lower requires a minimum credit score of 580 to qualify, which helps first-time buyers.
+Lower offers various mortgage options, including conventional loans for most buyers and jumbo loans for those needing larger amounts.
+Lower requires a minimum credit score of 580 to qualify, benefiting first-time buyers.

 Pros